ZacharyNovack/sat-253/README.md

 Welcome to Homework 4!
 As large-scale generative models are intractable to train by yourselves, the goal of this homework is to understand how we can *sample* from pre-trained from generation models, as well as apply a number of inference-time tricks for creative controllable generation.
 Here, we'll use Stable Audio Open (SAO) as our case-study pre-trained model.
 Note that each question in the assignment builds on previous questions, so it is recommended that you complete it **in order**.

 ## Setup Instructions
+This homework can be done either locally, on Google Colab, or on datahub.
+We *highly* recommend to use colab/datahub rather than local developement, as a GPU will significantly accelerate your ability to iterate on this assignment quickly.

 To begin this homework, you’ll need to set up your environment and obtain the necessary files.
 Follow these steps carefully.
 Ensure you have Git installed for cloning the repository and a Python environment manager (such as Anaconda) to manage dependencies.

+### Local Setup

 #### 1. Clone the Provided Repository
 Use the following command in your terminal to download the homework files from the provided GitHub repository: